meta-company/makex/documents/source/targets.md

 If a target has outputs, makex will use hashes, checksums and caching strategies to see if the target needs to be run to reproduce the outputs.

 A target with no defined output files will always be run.
-If there no output files, Makex will be unable to determine if the target is stale, and therefore will consider the target always stale.
+If there are no output files, Makex will be unable to determine if the target is stale, and therefore will consider the target always stale.

 Changes to a target or any of its input files will cause a target to run and reproduce the outputs.